Section of SP leaders oppose party colleague Swami Prasad Maurya's Ramcharitmanas remarks, will take up matter with Akhilesh | Politics

 BJP leader Kumar Ashok Pandey in a letter to Chief Minister Yogi Adityanath has demanded that a police case be registered against Maurya under Indian Penal Code sections 295A (deliberate and malicious acts, intended to outrage religious feelings of any class by insulting its religion or religious beliefs) and 153A (promoting enmity between different groups on ground of religion, race, place of birth, residence, language, and doing acts prejudicial to maintenance of harmony).

 In his letter, Ashok Pandey said, ''Strict action must be initiated against him (Maurya).
 If it is not stopped now, then for the sake of cheap publicity, such leaders will continue to make remarks against Hinduism, due to which the law and order situation in the state may deteriorate.''
-On Sunday, Uttar Pradesh BJP chief Bhupendra Singh Chaudhary had said that Maurya should apologise and take back his statement.
+On Sunday, Uttar Pradesh BJP chief Bhupendra Singh Chaudhary had said that Maurya should apologise and take back is statement.
 State president of the Akhil Bharat Hindu Mahasabha Rishi Kumar Trivedi has submitted an application at the Hazratganj police station here, seeking a case against Maurya for his controversial comments.
-Uttar Pradesh Congress spokesperson Ashok Singh told PTI, ''No one has the right to hurt the religious sentiment of any person.
-People of different faiths and religions live in India, and everybody should be given respect.''
-Rashtriya Lok Dal chief Ramashish Rai, an ally of the SP, told PTI, ''I feel that Swami Prasad Maurya has never read the Ramcharitmanas.
-He has not gone in depth into the verses of the Ramcharitmanas...
-This is unfortunate.''
-Maurya, who was a cabinet minister in the BJP government, had resigned and joined the SP before the 2022 Uttar Pradesh assembly polls.
-He had contested from the Fazilnagar assembly seat in Kushinagar district but lost.
-But he was later sent to the legislative council by Yadav.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)